djbusstop/muni-routle/README.md

 ## License

-This software is under a Creative Commons Non-Commercial copyright license.
+This software is released under a [Creative Commons NonCommercial license](./license-cc-nc.md).